openmrs/openmrs-book-guide/maintenance.md

 ## Updating modules

 Supported community-developed OpenMRS modules are regularly updated, and those new versions are published in the OpenMRS module repository.
 You should check for upgraded modules regularly.
-Go to [http://modules.openmrs.org/](http://modules.openmrs.org/) or view the "Manage Modules" page from the OpenMRS Administrationpage.
+Go to [http://modules.openmrs.org/](http://modules.openmrs.org/) or view the "Manage Modules" page from the OpenMRS **Administration** page.
 From there, you can upgrade a module with updates automatically by clicking **Install Update**, or you may manually upload the new version by following the instructions on the page.

 ## Amani's maintenance plan

 ![](http://write.flossmanuals.net/openmrs/maintenance/static/case-study.png)

 As part of his responsibilities as ICT infrastructure manager for the clinic, Daniel created a written maintenance plan.
 In this document, he has included daily, weekly, and monthly tasks.
 The only daily task is an automated one -- Daniel created a script on his Ubuntu server to stop OpenMRS, backup MySQL and other OpenMRS files, and restart the application.
 This script runs overnight while the clinic is closed.
-Weekly, Claudine manually checks the disk space and runsapt-get upgradeto update system components.
+Weekly, Claudine manually checks the disk space and runs `apt-get upgrade` to update system components.
 Every month, Claudine checks the OpenMRS web site for OpenMRS upgrades and upgrades to the modules the clinic uses.